-1 Contributions to improvement of VSP parameters and calculation of carry capacity is beyond the scope of this project; therefore, monitoring will be completed by Proposal #2008-311-00, Monitoring Wild Populations of Spring Chinook Salmon (Oncorhynchus tshawytscha) and Summer Steelhead (O. mykiss) in Tributaries of the Lower Deschutes River within the Boundaries of The Confederated Tribes of the Warm Springs Reservation of Oregon, and will be quantified based on adult escapement and smolt outmigrants within the project watershed.
+3 Contributions to improvement of VSP parameters and calculation of carry capacity is beyond the scope of this project; therefore, monitoring will be completed by Proposal #2008-311-00, Monitoring Wild Populations of Spring Chinook Salmon (Oncorhynchus tshawytscha) and Summer Steelhead (O. mykiss) in Tributaries of the Lower Deschutes River within the Boundaries of The Confederated Tribes of the Warm Springs Reservation of Oregon, and will be quantified based on adult escapement and smolt outmigrants within the project watershed.
+This proposal is currently under review by the ISRP.